pengfei99/SparkInternals/Spark_Theory/01_SparkJobExecutionOverview.md

 Infrastructure part:
 - Spark Cluster:
 - Spark Cluster Manager: Local, Standalone, YARN, Mesos, K8s
-- Spark Master node: (Only exists when spark is in Standalone mode)
+- Spark Master node: (The node who can accept your spark submit request or spark-shell connection)
 - Spark worker node: A worker offers resources (memory, CPU, etc.) to the cluster manager, it may contain one or more executors which perform the tasks that assigned by the spark driver.